 Serving

-When to serve: You can serve this dish immediately warm/room temperature, or refrigerate for at least an hour to let flavors mellow and combine further.
+When to serve: You can serve this dish immediately warm or at room temperature, or refrigerate for at least an hour to let flavors mellow and combine further.

-Garnish: Top your bowl with fresh herbs, lemon juice, or lime juice if desired.
+Garnish: Top your bowl with more fresh herbs, lemon juice, lime juice, or fresh mint if desired.

 Storing

-For more inspiration, also browse all gluten-free recipes.
+For more inspiration, also browse all side dish recipes or gluten-free recipes.

 Curried Rice Salad with Orange